dhirendrajha25/Jenkins-k8s-jcasc/README.md

   - Once the job has been built you can destroy the cluster using the below command:

   ```
-  sh terraform.sh plan values.tfvars --auto-approve
+  sh terraform.sh destroy values.tfvars --auto-approve
-  # will delete all resouces created using terraform as part of this assessment
+  # will delete all resouces created using terraform as part of this assessment.
   ```